mandelsoft/logging/README.md

 additional message context provided by the attribution context.

-Additionally, they provide the possibility to create sub context for more specific settings, which will be forworded to the created logger objects.
+Additionally, they provide the possibility to create sub context for more specific settings, which will be forwarded to the created logger objects.

 ```go
 actx := logging.NewAttributionContext(ctx, logging.NewAttribute("name", "value")).Withvalues("key", "value")